elugens/hello-javascript/docs/the-javascript-language/promises-async-await.md/microtasks.md

 Source: <https://javascript.info/microtask-queue#microtasks-queue>

-**Question: When does an unhandled rejection occur in relation to a JavaScript promises?**
+### When does an unhandled rejection occur in relation to a JavaScript promises?

 **Interview Answer:** An “unhandled rejection” occurs when a promise error is not handled at the end of the microtask queue.
 Normally, if we expect an error, we add .catch to the promise chain to handle it.